đź§ľ

 2020 | Responsive Web & Site Architecture

-Free Resource Site: COVID Response for American Public Schools
+Free Resource Website: COVID Response for American Public Schools

-In the early months of the COVID-19 pandemic, schools all over the world were left scrambling.
+During the early months of the COVID-19 pandemic, schools all over the world were left scrambling.
 Elementary-aged students, who were the most vulnerable, were backsliding quickly in their fundamental skills.
-Almost all of the products at Amplify are sold B2B (school districts) but suddenly we had to shift B2C: students and their parents.
-With one of the quickest turn-arounds I’ve ever worked on (full research-to-release was weeks!), I led a team of designers in creating a responsive site with free downloadable instructional materials, lesson guides, books, and videos.
-I worked synchronously with developers, content writers, and asset production managers.
+While Amplify typically operates on a B2B model, focusing on school districts, we found ourselves needing to quickly adapt to a B2C approach – reaching out directly to students and their parents.
+In one of the fastest turnarounds I've experienced, I created the user journey and led a design team to develop the B2C responsive site offering free downloadable instructional materials, lesson guides, books, and videos.
+This was made possible through synchronized efforts with developers, content writers, and asset production managers.

 â–¶ Play